FrankLeymann/samples/cells/hipster-shop/README.md

 [![Cell architecture of Hipstershop services](../../docs/images/hipster-shop/hipstershop-application-cart.png)](../../docs/images/hipster-shop/hipstershop-application-cart.png)

 ## Observability
-The hipster shop cells and components can be observed in runtime, and it provides overview about the cells, components, metrics, and distributed tracing.
+The hipster shop cells and components can be observed at runtime, and it provides overview about the cells, components, metrics, and distributed tracing.
 Below are some of the screenshots of observability provided by [http://cellery-dashboard](http://cellery-dashboard).
 You can find more information about the observability
 [here](https://github.com/wso2-cellery/sdk/blob/master/docs/cellery-observability.md).